 Aggressive yet sane persistent SSH with systemd and autossh

-Not too long ago, I was contracted to assist with a K8 deployment and the approach of the developers to setting up persistent SSH tunnels left something to be desired.
+Not too long ago, I was contracted to assist with a K8 deployment.
+The developers' approach to persistent SSH tunnels left something to be desired.

-Autossh is a great tool for persistent SSH connections, I use it mostly for reverse port and socket forwarding.
-No punching holes in firewalls or exposing services to the Internet, I love it.
+Autossh is a great tool for persistent SSH connections; I use it mostly for reverse port and Unix socket forwarding.
+No punching holes in firewalls, no exposing services to the Internet.
+I love it.

 TCP CONNECTION TERMINATION